An $L^p$-spectral multiplier theorem with sharp $p$-specific regularity bound on Heisenberg type groups: Introduction

 \subsection{Acknowledgments}

 I am deeply grateful to my advisor Detlef Müller for constant support and numberless helpful suggestions.
-I am also grateful to Alessio Martini for bringing an error in \cref{lem:spec-twisted} of an earlier version of this article to my attention.
+I am also very grateful to Alessio Martini for bringing an error in \cref{lem:spec-twisted} of an earlier version of this article to my attention.
+I would also like to thank the anonymous referee for carefully reading the paper and making a number of helpful suggestions.